Topical Rosacea Treatments

 What is the best sunscreen for rosacea?

 What is the best sunscreen for rosacea?
-I have been newly diagnosed and have been told how important it is to protect my skin from daylight on a daily basis and want to make sure I don't fumble on this.
-There are just too many sunscreens available on the market, and most I have tried irritate my skin or make my complexion white and pasty.
-Susan L., Ohio.
-USA.
+I am newly diagnosed and have been told how important it is to protect my skin from daylight on a daily basis and want to make sure I don't fumble on this.
+There are just too many sunscreens available on the market and most I have tried irritate my skin or make my complexion white and pasty.

 Thank you for contacting us with your question, it's great to hear from someone who is concerned about what is meant by optimal sunscreen use.

-For rosacea patients to benefit fully from sunscreen use, they must apply their sunscreen 365 days a year, irrespective of season or cloud coverage.
+For rosacea patients to benefit from sunscreen use, they must be able to apply their sunscreen 365 days a year, irrespective of season or cloud coverage.

 This is because the most detrimental of the sun's rays are "ultraviolet," meaning beyond violet, the last colour in the rainbow of visible light.